jcmullwh/image_project/README.md

 - `prompt.random_seed` (int): makes concept selection deterministic; if omitted, a seed is generated and logged.
 - `prompt.titles_manifest_path`: defaults to `<image.generation_path>/titles_manifest.csv` (logged at WARNING when defaulted).
+- Black-box scoring + selection (default off):
+  - Enable with `prompt.scoring.enabled: true`.
+  - Generates multiple "idea cards", scores them with a separate LLM judge (numeric JSON only), selects one (epsilon-greedy with optional novelty), and then generates the final prompt.
+  - Scoring details are recorded in the transcript under `blackbox_scoring` but are not merged into downstream prompt context.
+  - Details: `docs/scoring.md`
 - `image.caption_font_path`: optional `.ttf` for the caption overlay.
   - If explicitly set and the font cannot be loaded, the run fails loudly (no silent fallback).
 - Boolean flags (e.g. `rclone.enabled`, `upscale.enabled`) accept booleans, `0`/`1`, and strings `"true"`/`"false"`/`"1"`/`"0"`/`"yes"`/`"no"` (case-insensitive); other values raise.